-The Evolution of Brain Structure in Lizards
+Brain Anatomy in Dragon Lizards

 Biodiversity in Tree Plantations

 In 2009, under the supervision of Prof. Catherine Potvin and co-supervised by Prof. Hector Barrios, I undertook a study of biodiversity in commercial tree plantations in Panama.
-The goal of the project was to gain a preliminary understanding of whether commercial tree plantations could act as viable habitat for native animals.
-I was based at the Smithsonian Tropical Research Institute in Panama City and monitored biodiversity of select representative animal groups in Dr. Potvin's experimental tree plantation in Sardinilla for a short time over the summer.
+The goal of the project was to get a preliminary understanding of whether commercial tree plantations could act as viable habitat for native animals.
+I was based at the Smithsonian Tropical Research Institute in Panama City and monitored biodiversity of representative animal groups in Dr. Potvin's experimental tree plantation in Sardinilla for a short time over the summer.
 As part of the monitoring I had to learn to identify bird song down to the species, as well as know the birds by sight.
 As a result I blame this project for turning me into a full-on birder.

 Herpetofaunal Diversity in the Congo